-More and more organizations have already moved to the cloud services with much more seriously thinking of moving to cloud.
-The cloud services help organizations increase their productivity, manageability, and scalability.
+More and more organizations have already moved to the cloud services with much more serious thinking of moving to the cloud.
+Cloud services help organizations increase their productivity, manageability, and scalability.
 But with the advantages come the perils of it.
-Data breaches are the disadvantages associated with it and if apt data security measures are not in place then there is every possibility that your sensitive data in the cloud is subject to cyber attack.
+Data breaches are the disadvantages associated with it.
+If apt data security measures are not in place, then there is every possibility that your sensitive data in the cloud is subject to cyber-attack.
 Learn about different data filtering support for DLP solutions.

 What is Data Filtering?

-The Data Loss Prevention (DLP) policies include the CASB (Cloud Access Security Brokers) which effectively helps the organizations to secure their data on the cloud network.
-Data filtering is one such security protocol that helps organizations to refine their data sets for data security solutions.
-Data filtering is essentially refining the data to present to the user only what is needed and filter out the data that is sensitive, irrelevant or maybe repetitive.
+The Data Loss Prevention (DLP) policies include the CASB (Cloud Access Security Brokers), which effectively helps the organizations to secure their data on the cloud network.
+Data filtering is one such security protocol that allows organizations to refine their data sets for data security solutions.
+Data filtering is mostly improving the data to present to the user only what is needed and filter out the data that is sensitive, irrelevant, or maybe repetitive.